 Expanding on this, I think the future of work is also going to be further informed and influenced by changing attitudes and values, with the blurring of work and life, further influenced by Millennials and GenZs with their views of work ‘experiences’ rather than careers, wider environmental and societal values, and health and well-being.
-I recently read an interesting and well-structured article on how to build organizational culture relevant for the digital, agile world.
-It was written for current executive leaders explaining what they should do; but it did not suggest engaging with the emerging workforce and the values and cultural drivers that matter to them.
+I recently read an interesting and well-structured article on how to build organizational culture relevant to the digital, agile world.
+It was written for current executive leaders explaining what they should do, but it did not suggest engaging with the emerging workforce and the values and cultural drivers that matter to them.

 And what about the main opportunities?

 The main opportunities emerge out of the challenges and trends we have just talked about.
 Summarising these, the first opportunity is strategic talent sourcing, i.e. open-source talent management, knowing what, where, how and when to attract, develop, retain, release and rehire.
 It combines the power of data analytics to conduct global workforce planning, requires a re-imagination of work between who, how and where.
 Again some may argue talent management capabilities are in place today, with dedicated HR Centres of Excellence performing these roles.
 I am not questioning this; I am suggesting the dynamics are changing rapidly and there is the opportunity (and necessity) to further explore and expand capabilities.

 The second opportunity is the demand for talent, particularly the cognitive expertise needed to help machines to learn.
 You know, maybe we shouldn’t be talking about artificial intelligence, maybe we should be talking about extended intelligence.
 And maybe we need to think more in terms of collaboration between humans and machines.
-There is already a shortage of, and growing competition for talent in this area, so incubation and growing of talent is also key.
+There is already a shortage of, and growing competition for talent in this area, so incubation and growing talent is also key.